 “He fought well,” she whispered.
 “Better than the ones the guards were using.”

 Denth glanced at the Lifeless.
-“They’re not all equal,” he said.
-“Most Lifeless, they’re just made out of whatever body happens to be around.
+“They’re not all equal.
+Most Lifeless, they’re just made out of whatever body happens to be around.
 But, if you pay good money, you can get one who’s skills in life matched what you want him to do in death.”

 She felt a chill, remembering just that moment of humanity she’d seen in Clod’s life as he defended her.
 If an undead monstrosity could be a hero, then a pious princess could certainly blaspheme.